Strategies for Leadership – Learning to have real impact

 Taina Mäkijärvi is First Vice President at Nordea, the largest financial services group in Northern Europe.
 Taina is based in Finland.

-She recently participated in IMD’s Strategies for Leadership for senior and upper-middle level female executives in all sectors, who want to hone their leadership, access boards and other top positions, and create a network.
+She recently participated in IMD’s Strategies for Leadership program for senior and upper-middle level female executives in all sectors, who want to hone their leadership, access boards and other top positions, and create a network.

 IMD: Why did you consider a female only program like Strategies for Leadership?